Regular Fourier Features for Nonstationary Gaussian Processes: Experiments

 \section{Experiments}

-We evaluate our approach on both kernel approximation and kernel learning tasks: (1) we demonstrate low-rank approximation quality when the spectral density is known in closed form (Section~\ref{sec:exp_approx}), and (2) we show that the factorized parametrization enables learning the Silverman kernel~\citep{silverman.1957} from data (Section~\ref{sec:exp_learning}).
+We evaluate our approach on two tasks: (1) low-rank kernel approximation, where the spectral density is known in closed form (Section~\ref{sec:exp_approx}); and (2) kernel learning, where the spectral density is learned from data (Section~\ref{sec:exp_learning}).